Springvale Central Ward: know your candidates | Dandenong Star Journal

 Political party:

-I am a proud member of the Labor party, but I am not part of any faction.
+I am a member of the Labor party, but I am not part of any faction.

 What councillors, ex-councillors, MPs or ex-MPs have assisted or advised your